 - Elementary school-aged children: At least 10 hours a day

 - Adults (including older adults): 7-8 hours a day.
 The National Sleep Foundation recommends adults under 65 need 7-9 hours of sleep.
 Genetically, some adults need less sleep and 4-6 hours can be normal for them.

 There are five stages of sleep.
 In each stage your brain waves, breathing, heart rate and temperature are different.
 Proper sleep allows you to:

 - Rest, strengthen and heal your muscles and tissues.
 For youth, sleep enables bone growth.

 - Avoid and recover from illness by creating hormones that boost the immune system.

 To improve your sleep quality, establish a regular bedtime and waking time.
-Adjust your schedule and behaviors to stick to those times.
-For example, record late night TV instead of watching it live.
+Through studies of circadian rhythms, it turns out that the cells of your body keep their own time.
+They anticipate daily actions and prepare for them.
+By keeping a consistent schedule, they are more effective in their tasks.
 If dramatically changing your sleep patterns seems difficult, try going to bed 15 minutes earlier and gradually working your way towards an optimal bedtime.

 Other tips for quality sleep include: